Case Studies

 Eventually, Sandy was referred to Dr. Pravin Khemani, a movement disorder specialist.
 When a trial prescription of carbidopa/levodopa didn’t have any effect, Khemani knew Sandy had an atypical parkinsonism.
 Khemani’s diagnosis wavered between Progressive Supranuclear Palsy (PSP) and Corticobasal Degeneration (CBD).

-Sandy lost his abilities, one by one, eventually losing the ability to walk.
+Sandy lost his abilities, one by one.
 Excessive weight loss, fatigue, incontinence, and numerous backwards falls were all consistent with PSP and CBD.
 The left side of his body was affected first, and much more severely than the right.
-Sandy’s wife was grateful that his mind was sharp until the end.

-Sandy was luckier than some.
-His swallowing issues were very mild until his last few days.
+Sandy’s swallowing issues were very mild.
 He was able to speak, eat, and think, right up until then.
-She felt unusually lucky to be able to keep Sandy at home, knowing that not everyone enjoys this luxury.
+Hiw wife felt lucky to be able to keep Sandy at home, knowing that not everyone enjoys this.
 When the final decline started, it proceeded quickly and Sandy died in December 2019.
 The pathology report performed by the Mayo Clinic confirmed the clinical diagnosis of Corticobasal Degeneration along with NPH and MS.

 LOYD MORGAN

 Family and close friends first noticed very mild changes about 2009.
-There wasn’t anything that really effected Loyd’s day to day functions.
 At first there were just a couple of angry outbursts at service personnel.
-Totally unusual for Loyd but not out of the norm.
+Totally unusual for Loyd.
 His driving became erratic; he began driving faster and changing lanes abruptly.
 He also developed erectile dysfunction around the same time.
 These were concerning but still not red flag warnings.
 After a couple of times of losing directions and starting to have vivid dreams, I finally convinced Loyd to go to our primary care physician (PCP).

 Loyd developed an uneven gait and was holding his left hand in front of him at waist level.
 Memantine was discontinued while carbidopa/levodopa (Sinemet) was started along with rivastigmine patches.
-The patches caused severe skin irritation, so it was discontinued.
+The patches caused severe skin irritation, so those were discontinued.
 The Alzheimer’s medications did not seem to help anyway.
 The carbidopa/levodopa seemed to cause increased pacing and anxiety.
 Loyd was rapidly declining.
-He started to fall and became in continent.
+He started to fall and became incontinent.
 From original diagnosis in the fall of 2014 to death in the fall of 2017, Loyd went from a physically healthy man to being totally dependent.
 Upon brain donation, it was discovered that Loyd had corticobasal degeneration.

 JUDY PAPESH

-Judith Plambeck Papesh was born in November 1945 in Davenport, Iowa, one of three triplets.
-Judy graduated from the University of Northern Iowa with a major in art education.
+Judy was born in November 1945 in Davenport, Iowa, one of three triplets.
+She graduated with a major in art education.
 Her career was divided between raising her family, teaching art, and in later years, the banking industry.
 She was an accomplished artist and especially enjoyed jewelry.

 Subtle first symptoms began in mid-2012.
 When asked a simple yes/no question, for example, she would often answer with the opposite response she was intending.
 Phone conversations were shorter and she withdrew socially.
 In February 2014, while an MRI came back as normal, a mini-mental exam resulted in a referral to a neurologist.
 Evaluation resulted in a diagnosis of mixed dementia, including both Alzheimer’s disease and Frontotemporal Degeneration (language variant).